mediachicken/MovieClipX/Examples/examples.md

-Some example projects will go in here eventually…
+## Example Projects
+In this directory you'll find a collection of example [demo] projects using the MovieClipX library.